 The Bowen Technique is a more intelligent way of working.
 It’s very gentle but extremely powerful.
-Very different to everything I had done in the past.
+Very different from everything I had done in the past.
 It changed my way of thinking and how I do bodywork.
 I’ve been using this technique with great success in my practice and I continue taking courses on a regular basis to increase my proficiency.

 My Work Today

-For me, seeing “the real thing” was an eye opener and made me believe even more that gentle work on the body to create a change is really what I want to do from now on.
+For me, seeing “the real thing” was an eye-opener and made me believe even more that gentle work on the body to create a change is really what I want to do from now on.

 For the past two years, I’ve received weekly Bowen treatments and experienced a wonderful transformation, re-adjustment, and re-balancing of my body at a physical and emotional level as I’ve never had before with all the other therapies I tried.
 It has blown my mind away.
 It makes me feel very passionate about the fact that, by doing so little, I can get such a huge response from the body.

-My treatments are tailor made to my clients’ needs on the day when I see them.
+My treatments are tailor-made to my client’s needs on the day when I see them.

 With more than 17 years of experience, the knowledge and skills I have developed support my powerful desire to heal people at a physical, emotional, mental, and spiritual level.

 In 2016, I was introduced to Matt Hudson, a behaviorist consultant who teaches how the mind works and thus help people who get affected by past traumas in their present life.